Dual Degree Programs

 Approval

 JD students who want to pursue a dual degree should consult with the Assistant Dean for Student Affairs regarding their planned course of study.
 You can schedule an appointment by contacting the Office of Student Affairs at sacstudentaffairs@pacific.edu or 916.739.7089.
-They should also schedule an appointment for the Program Director of the Master’s Degree program of interest at the earliest stages of planning.
-Students in the Directed Study Program may not pursue the JD/MPP dual degree without approval of both the Assistant Dean for Student Affairs and the MPP Program Director.
+They should also schedule an appointment for Program Director of the Public Policy program at the earliest stages of planning.
+Students in the Directed Study Program may not pursue the JD/MPP dual degree without approval of both the Assistant Dean for Student Affairs and the Public Policy Program Director.

 Transfer of Credit